On the efficient numerical computation of covariant Lyapunov vectors: Theoretical aspects and numerical methods

 Following \cite{GolubVanLoan1996,YeLim2016}, we define the distance $\Delta\in[0,1]$ (also called the aperture \cite{AkhiezerGlazman1993} or gap \cite{DezaDeza2009}) between equidimensional subspaces $A$ and $B$ as

-where $\theta_{\mathrm{max}}\in[0,\pi/2]$ is the largest principal angle between $A$ and $B$ \cite{GolubVanLoan1996} and has the property that $\theta_{\mathrm{max}}=0$ if and only if $A=B$.
-As an example: if $A$ and $B$ are 1-D subspaces, then $\theta_{\mathrm{max}}$ corresponds to the minimum angle between any pair of vectors $\bs a\in A$ and $\bs b \in B$.
+where $\theta_{\mathrm{max}}\in[0,\pi/2]$ is the largest principal angle between $A$ and $B$.
+In Appendix~\ref{sec:appendix2}, we include a brief discussion of principal angles, including their definition, computation, and two examples of the principal angles between low-dimensional subspaces.
 We will use this measure of distance in order to quantify the level of convergence between various subspaces computed via the GC algorithm.
 For convenience, we also define the distance $\Delta[\bs a,\bs b]$ between vectors $\bs a$ and $\bs b$ as $\Delta[\spn(\bs a),\spn(\bs b)]$.
-Early algorithms for computing principal angles were proposed in \cite{BjorckGolub1973}, each with their own accuracy limitations for principal angles near $0$ or $\pi/2$, so we instead recommend the hybrid algorithm of \cite{KnyazevArgentati2002} for computing principal angles since it avoids this accuracy issue.

 In our study, we measure the convergence of estimates $G_i$ of the filtration subspaces $\Gamma_i^-$ during the forward transient phase of the GC algorithm.
 In order to specify the time interval over which a subspace $G_i$ is computed, we use the notation $G_i(t',t'')$ to denote an estimate of $\Gamma_i^-$ at time $t''$ using deviation vectors which are chosen at random at time $t'$ and evolved forward to time $t''$ ($t''>t'$).
 We write $G_i$ and $\tilde G_i$ to distinguish between two estimates of the same subspace which use different sets of random initial deviation vectors.
 At the end of the forward dynamics phase, the backward transient phase begins by evolving backward from that point in time; we parametrize this point in time by $t_b=0$, where $t_b$ is a \textit{backward} time variable that increases during backward evolution, thus avoiding the inconvenience of working with a decreasing time variable (such as $t$) during the backward transient phase.
 Similarly to the forward transient phase, we denote an estimate of the splitting subspace $\Omega_i$ at backward time $t_b''$ by $C_i(t_b',t_b'')$, which is computed using deviation vectors initialized at backward time $t_b'$ and evolved backward in time to $t_b''$ ($t_b''>t_b'$). $C_i$ and $\tilde C_i$ are two estimates of the same subspace using different random sets of initial deviation vectors.